Authentic Lessons for 21st Century Learning

 15 Minute(s)

 Pass out the attached Card Sort to each student or student group.
 Display slide 6 and explain to students that there are four types of cards: militarism, alliances, imperialism, and nationalism.
 Have students sort the cards into the category each belongs to.
-After students have sorted the cards, check for understanding to make sure they have the correct cards under each category.
-Use the attached Card Sort Teacher's Notes to check for understanding.
+After students have sorted the cards, check for understanding by making sure they have the correct cards under each category.
+Use the attached Card Sort Teacher's Notes to verify the sorting.
 Ask students to briefly share out their reasoning.
 Allow a few minutes for students to re-sort their cards based on other students' explanations.

 Explain